maestrolab/SMA-REACT/docs/contributing_extending.rst

 However, these algorithms are not "optimal" in any sense; rather, they were selected out of developer laziness for being "good enough."
 If you are interested in implementing alternative optimization schemes that you feel would be better for calibration, follow these steps:

-    * Add a Dropdown_ on the ``Calibration Parameters`` tab to allow the user to select algorithms.
+    * Add a Dropdown_ on the :class:`~calibration.create_calibration_parameters.CalibrationParametersWidget` tab to allow the user to select algorithms.
-    * Add extra lineEdits_ on the ``calibration parameters`` tab if there are other optimization parameters that need specified.
+    * Add extra lineEdits_ on the :class:`~calibration.create_calibration_parameters.CalibrationParametersWidget` tab if there are other optimization parameters that need specified.
-    * Add the necessary code to ``optimizer.main`` to call your optimization of choice.
+    * Add the necessary code to :mod:`~calibration.model_funcs.optimizer` to call your optimization of choice.

 Adding more result export options
 ---------------------------------

 SMA-REACT currently can export all relevant optimization results to a JSON.
-See the ``launch_GUI.export_solution`` for more information about the particular export quantities.
+See the :func:`~launch_GUI.App.export_solution` for more information about the particular export quantities.
 If you would like to tailor the GUI to export a particular file format, follow these steps:

-    * Add a Dropdown_ on the ``Calibration Progress`` tab to accomodate different export options.
+    * Add a Dropdown_ on the :mod:`~calibration_progress.create_calibration_progress_widget` tab to accomodate different export options.
-    * Modify the ``export_solution`` function to export different quantities depending on the aforementioned dropdown.
+    * Modify the :func:`~launch_GUI.App.export_solution` function to export different quantities depending on the aforementioned dropdown.